BINF-3101/yeast_hunter/README.md

 **Add the program name to the command** - All of the executables in this activity are written in Bash. `bash plum`

 Go forth and explore!

+Can't find your way in the forest?
+Use this command in the `forest` folder

+`mv .forest_path/ forest_path`